SPUR-TECH/Any-And-All/README.md

 - [Back to the top](#any-and-all)

-This Site was followed closely to the Boutique Ado walk through as I selected Advanced Front End as my special project but none of the learning material changed so I assumed I'd get something at the end after the 5 Projects.
+This site was followed closely to the Boutique Ado walk through as I selected Advanced Front End as my special project but however unfortunately this was not provided and the learning material was no amended of the  material changed so I assumed I would receive the learning material at the end after the five Projects.
-1 month later after I've studied the material and ready to make a start on my project, I contact my mentor Jack Wachira and discussed the project plan then I asked when I would do my Advanced front end.
-He said I only get 5 Projects so this is it and to contact Tutor Support to see if I can get more time to study the right material and mention it in my readme.
-After waiting about a week for a reply instead they just switched out the material but at this time I'd studied for 1 month and made a start on E-commerce site due to time slipping away.
-So then had to contact them again and wait for it to be switched back.
+One month later after I have studied the material and ready to make a start on my project, I contacted my mentor, Jack Wachira to discuss the project plan.
+I then asked him when I would do my Advanced front end.
+He informed me that I only had five Projects and to contact Tutor Support, to see if I can talk to someone to obtain more time to study the right material, then mention it in my readme.
+I waited for a reply, however after about a week I received the new course material.
+By this time I had been studying the original material for one month and commenced my E-commerce project as I was concerned due to the pending deadline.
+I attempted to contact Student support again in order to seek guidance or advice, but received no personal response.
+Code Institute transferred me back to thr original material and I persevered with the site.
     So to save the remaining time I followed very closely to Boutique Ado then added the required parts for the module.

 ## Still no one has ever contacted me.